dialoa/statement/sample.md

 :::

-An horizontal line within a statement:
+A stament in the argument style, with an horizontal line in the statement:

-::: statement
+::: argument
 All is one.

 One is less.